cypress-io/cypress-documentation/content/guides/getting-started/writing-your-first-end-to-end-test.md

   strategies in a real-world project.
 - Search Cypress's documentation to quickly find what you need.

-<DocsImage src="/img/guides/search-box.png" alt="Use the search box to find relevant documentation" ></DocsImage>
+<DocsImage src="/img/guides/getting-started/e2e/search-box.png" alt="Use the search box to find relevant documentation"></DocsImage>